kwtoh/todochecker/README.md

 ToDoChecker is a console application that checks through your directory for any TODOs indicated.
 It will then return you the files indicated in the directory.

+## Requirements

+- Do note that you will need g++-8 for this.
+- Before building, do run g++ -v to check your version.

 ## Build Instructions

 - Just run "make" on the directory